merlin-network/nmtool/README.md

 # generate new account
 dfury keys add new-eth-account --eth

-# recover an eth account from a mfurynic
+# recover an eth account from a mnemonic
 dfury keys add new-eth-account2 --eth --recover eth flag specified: using coin-type 60 and signing algorithm eth_secp256k1
-> Enter your bip39 mfurynic
+> Enter your bip39 mnemonic
-# enter your mfurynic here
+# enter your mnemonic here

 # import an eth account from a hex-encoded ethereum private key
 nemo keys unsafe-import-eth-key new-eth-account3 [priv-key]